ongjx16/ongjx16/README.md

 </div>
 <div>

-  - Penultimate Year Computer Science student in Nanyang Technological University's Renaissance Engineering Programme 📖
+  - Final Year Computer Science student in Nanyang Technological University's Renaissance Engineering Programme 📖
+  - Software Engineering internship experience in Apple, Standard Chartered, SC Ventures and more
   - GLOBE Student (Computer Science) in University of California, Berkeley (2023-2024)
-  - Currently learning Computer Graphics and VR Game Development!
+  - Currently learning new backend technologies and Neurotechnology!
   - Enjoys designing and developing new projects 🎨 💻

 </div>